openharmony/docs/en/application-dev/reference/apis/js-apis-mediaquery.md

             // do something here
         }
     }
-    this.listener.on('change', this.onPortrait) // Registration callback.
+    listener.on('change', onPortrait) // Register a callback.
-    this.listener.off('change', this.onPortrait) // Deregistration callback.
+    listener.off('change', onPortrait) // Unregister a callback.
   ```